It’s no secret that this past year has been a whopper for me.

 These little treasures were like the Energizer Bunny – they just kept on going and going, without needing much attention from me.

-Even before I became sick, there’s always been something about tillandsias that made my heart sing.
+There’s always been something about tillandsias that make my heart sing.

-Contrary to typical plant, their leaves are used to capture nutrients and water from moisture in the air, not their roots.
+And, unlike a typical houseplant, their leaves are what’s used to capture nutrients and water from moisture in the air, not their roots.

-While they won’t ask for much from you, they do have a few requirements.
+While air plants won’t ask for much from you, they do have a few requirements.